 On the way back to the Paradise area, make sure to stop by Tipsoo Lake for another picture-perfect reflection of Mt.
-Rainier (a great family-friendly hike), and the Grove of the Patriarchs, which is where you’ll find the biggest trees in the park.
+Rainier (the Naches Peak Loop, which leaves from there, is a great family-friendly hike), and the Grove of the Patriarchs, which is where you’ll find the biggest trees in the park.

 Days 6-8: Olympic National Park

 Drive Time from Ashford to Lake Quinault: 3 hours (145 miles)

 Like Mt.
 Rainier, before we get into the best places to explore in Olympic National Park, it would make sense to quickly cover geography first.

 Olympic National Park is GIGANTIC.
 It’s also incredibly diverse – you’ll see everything from towering sea stacks rising out of the sandy beach on the Pacific Ocean, to the most spectacular temperate rainforest in the United States, and waterfalls galore.

 The other thing to know is that it is WET.
 It rains a ton, hence the rainforests.
 Bring a rain jacket and waterproof shoes and thank me later.

 There are four main regions of the park that we’d recommend that you take the time to explore.

 - Hurricane Ridge & Lake Crescent – This region features towering mountains on the north side of the Olympic Peninsula.
 It’s easy to get to from all points east, like Seattle, and it also sits just 17 miles south of Port Angeles.
 Don’t miss Sol Duc Falls, Marymere Falls, and Hurricane Hill.